 2. Feature Detection

-The vehicle point-outs nearby environmental features like:
+The vehicle points out nearby environmental features like:

 - Lane markings